sassoftware/devsascom-rest-api-samples/AutomatedMachineLearning/mlPipelineAutomation.md

 # Machine Learning Pipeline Automation

-The Machine Learning Pipeline Automation API provides a set of endpoints that automates training predictive models.
+The Machine Learning Pipeline Automation API provides a set of endpoints that enable you to automatically train predictive models.
 Business users can use these models to make business decisions.

 Leveraging statistics and machine learning expertise at SAS, the Machine Learning Pipeline Automation API takes modeling-ready data, and does the following:

-*  executes data pre-processing steps (including optimal transformations and imputations, variable selection and feature engineering)
+*  Executes data pre-processing steps, including optimal transformations and imputations, variable selection, and feature engineering.
-*  generates data analysis pipelines
+*  Generates data analysis pipelines.
-*  trains algorithms
+*  Trains algorithms.
-*  optimizes models that can be used to predict outcomes or support business decisions
+*  Optimizes models that can be used to predict outcomes or support business decisions.

 Once initiated, this automated process requires no further user input, which removes manual and repetitive tasks from the business user workflow.